RosettaCommons/tensorflow_graphs/README.md

-# trRosetta
+# trRosetta binaries repository
-trRosetta model binaries for using the trRosetta protocol within Rosetta proper
+trRosetta model binaries for using the trRosetta protocol within Rosetta proper.
+These need to be in the Rosetta database, in `database/protocol_data/tensorflow_graphs/trRosetta`.